ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_462_Minimum_Moves_to_Equal_Array_Elements_II.md

 ## Solution 2: Using `std::nth_element` to compute the median

-What you only need in the Solution 1 is the median value.
+What you only need in Solution 1 is the median value.
 Computing the total number of moves in the `for` loop does not require the array `nums` to be fully sorted.

 In this case, you can use [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element) to reduce the runtime complexity.